Courses

 Objectives

-5. Effectively utilize the tools of observational astronomy.
+4. Effectively utilize the analytical and observational tools of astronomy.

-6. Discuss the process of formation and evolution of planets, stars, galaxies and our universe.
+5. Describe the formation and evolution of planets, stars, galaxies, and the Universe using appropriate scientific models.

 Content Outline and Competencies: